-Firstly, deseed 100g dried chillies by tearing them in half and letting the seeds fall out.
-Don't worry if you leave a few in, but scrape most of them out or you'll burn your tongue off!
+Firstly, deseed about 50g-100g dried chillies (basically a big handful, depends on the heat you want) by tearing them in half and letting the seeds fall out.
+Don't worry if you leave a few in, but shake most of them out or you'll burn your tongue off!

 Boil the chillies for 30-45 mins to further reduce the heat.
 Drain off the liquid and let cool.